gimli-rs/gimli/README.md

     compilers used to create each compilation unit within a shared library or executable (via `DW_AT_producer`)

+  * [`dwarf-validate`](./examples/dwarf-validate.rs), a program to validate the integrity of some DWARF and its references between sections and ocmpilation units.

 ## License

 Licensed under either of